 Health and Social Media Group

-The team also includes outstanding graduate students Cici Liu (Psychology, U of I), Benjamin White (Psychology, U of I), Alex Morales (Computer Science, U of I), and Ismini Lourentzou (Computer Science, U of I), and Carol Ann Lee (Social Work, U of I), as well as highly accomplished postdoctoral fellows Aashna Sunderrajan (a psychologist; U of I), postdoctoral fellow Bita Fayaz (an economist; U of I), postdoctoral fellow Annie Jung (a psychologist, U of I), postdoctoral fellow Alex Karan (a psychologist, U of I), postdoctoral fellow Thomas O'Brien (a psychologist, U of I), and Edgardo Ortiz Sanchez (a public health researcher, U of I).
-The project is greatly facilitated by Minh Pham, both received a BS in Psychology.
+The team also includes outstanding graduate students Cici Liu (Psychology, U of I), Benjamin White (Psychology, U of I), Alex Morales (Computer Science, U of I), and Ismini Lourentzou (Computer Science, U of I), and Carol Ann Lee (Social Work, U of I), as well as highly accomplished postdoctoral fellows Aashna Sunderrajan (a psychologist; U of I), postdoctoral fellow Bita Fayaz (an economist; U of I), postdoctoral fellow Annie Jung (a psychologist, U of I), and postdoctoral fellow Thomas O'Brien (a psychologist, U of I).
+The project is greatly facilitated by Sehr Amer, who received a BS in Psychology.

 Contact PI / Project Leader: ALBARRACIN, DOLORES

 MINING SOCIAL MEDIA MESSAGES FOR HIV TESTING AND PREVENTION COMMUNICATION